An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

-Table~\ref{tb-Step-7} shows the branching factors for different cases according to the value of $d(u_1)$ and $d(u_3)$.
-At least one vertex in $\{u_1,u_3\}$ is a degree-4 vertex and we know the worst branching factor is 1.6957.
+Table~\ref{tb-Step-8-upd} shows the branching factors for different cases according to the value of $d(u_1)$ and $d(u_3)$.
+Note that at least one vertex in $\{u_1, u_3\}$ is a degree-4 vertex.
+In Case 2, the worst branching factor is 1.6181.
+However, for Case 1, the branching factor is 1.6430.
+The worst branching factor in Step 8 remains at 1.6430. \end{proof}

-The worst branching factors of the above seven steps are listed in Table 2.
-After Step 7, there are no degree-3 vertices adjacent to degree-4 vertices, and each connected component is either 3-regular or 4-regular. \\
+The worst branching factors in the above eight steps are listed in Table 1.
+After Step 8, there are no degree-3 vertices adjacent to degree-4 vertices, and each connected component is either 3-regular or 4-regular.

-\textbf{Step 8} (3/4-regular graphs). \textit{ Pick up an arbitrary vertex $v$ and branch on it with Rule (B1). }
+\textbf{Step 9} (3/4-regular graphs).
+Pick up an arbitrary vertex $v$ in the 3/4-regular graph and branch on it with Rule (B1).
+Step 9 will not exponentially increase the running time bound of the algorithm.
+We can prove the following theorem.